Adamsimsy/adamsimsy.github.io/source/_posts/2016-05-18-sitecore-powershell-scheduled-task.markdown

 ---
-layout: post
-title:  "Sitecore Powershell scheduled task"
+title:  Sitecore Powershell scheduled task
 date:   2016-05-18 00:18:45
-categories: sitecore
+tags: sitecore
 ---
 Recently i've been working a lot with Sitecore Powershell which is a fantastic module developed by...